-- initiate a request on the District of Nipissing Social Services Administration Board website or the Manitoulin-Sudbury District Services Board website; - create a family profile according to the instructions specified; - submit an up-to-date immunization status report; - complete personal, medical and registration information forms.
+- initiate a request on the District of Nipissing Social Services Administration Board website; - create a family profile according to the instructions specified; - submit an up-to-date immunization status report; - complete personal, medical and registration information forms. - B) For Sudbury East: Contact the Supervisor at 705-753-3297.

 The "first-come, first-served" basis is used, without any discrimination towards the child who shows a delay in development.
 However, priority Is given to full-time registrations.

-For further information please consult the Corporation's Waiting List Policy.
+For further information, please consult the Corporation's Waiting List Policy.

-J.4 Fee Schedule - Home-Based Child Care
+K. Fee Schedule - Home-Based Child Care